mrodzlgd/Emotion-Detection-on-Twitter-Posts/README.md

 - Dataset contains tweet id and emotion label
 - Tweet texts needs to be downloaded by using the tweet id. - See notebook: 01-Twitter_Extract.ipynb
 - __1339794__ records were extracted from Twitter using Tweepy.
-    -  For more details about tweepy refer to: https://tweepy.readthedocs.io/en/latest/
+    -  For more details about Tweepy refer to: https://tweepy.readthedocs.io/en/latest/
 - After noticing that not all records were saved in a csv file, decided to save all merged data into an SQLite Database. - See Notebook: 02-Merging_Data.ipynb